-And can’t I tell you how stoked I am that things like quinoa and nutritional yeast aren’t just hippie foods anymore…somebody pinch me!
+I can’t tell you how stoked I am that things like quinoa and nutritional yeast aren’t just hippie foods anymore…somebody pinch me!

 When did you learn food photography?

-To be honest…even after 4 years of it, every day feels like I’m just starting out.
-Learning a technical skill can be frustrating, but it’s mostly rewarding.
+Even after 4 years of doing it, every day brings a new challenge.
+Learning a technical skill is frustrating and rewarding.
 I push through until I get the results I want.
 But, sometimes I just go with what I have, which usually works out too.

-I definitely did not bring photog skills into food blogging.
+I definitely did not bring photography skills into food blogging.
 Quite the opposite has occurred.

 Why do you blog about food?

-My recipe blog is the restaurant I never owned…with much lower overhead.
-I have way too many recipes to not share them with people who are looking.
-So, why not do it with a blog?!
+I have way too many recipes to share with others, so, why not do it with a blog?!

 Also, I’m crazy about my blogging communities and friends.
 I love it that we’re all contributing reliable content to the internet to make it a better place.
 Sounds corny, but it’s so true!

 Seemed like an easy name for people to remember when they ask where to find me online.